alphanalgul/metucengprogexercises/C++/ShoppingCenter/SCREADME.md

 # Shopping Centre Management System

-This assignment implements a **Shopping Centre Management System** in C++ using object-oriented programming principles.
+This project implements a **Shopping Centre Management System** in C++ using object-oriented programming principles.
 The program models a shopping centre that can contain different types of businesses, such as restaurants and shops, and allows employees to be assigned to these businesses.

 ## Overview